 Trail Cameras: Use trail cameras to help you survey your bucks and to help you decide the best locations to place stands.

 Hunting Tips And Techniques: Learn as much as you can about whitetails behaviors and feeding habits.
 Learn tips and techniques from the pros.
 Attend seminars at hunting shows to help you in the field.
 Learn whitetail vocalizations and what they are saying when they make those sounds.
 Learn how and when to make those sounds.

 Get Fit: The better shape you are in the better hunter you will be.

 Deer Stand Preparation And Concealment: Get your stands put out early and leave the area alone.
 Make sure you stands give you plenty of cover when you are in them.

-These are just a few things to help you get ready, the season will be here before you know it.
+These are just a few things to help you get ready.
+The season will be here before you know it.
 If you are like me you are already wishing opening day was here.
-By starting to prepare early you can give your self a much better chance at getting that buck of a lifetime when next season rolls around.
-When you get that buck of a lifetime all that hard work and preparation will be worth it… I promise!
+By starting to prepare early you can give your self a much better chance at getting that buck of a lifetime.
+When next season rolls around.
+If you get that buck of a lifetime all that hard work and preparation will be worth it… I promise!

 Now that the deer season is over in most parts of the country , now is a good time for a good gun cleaning.
 You want to make sure you don’t just put it back in the case after using it all season and forget about it.
 Cleaning your gun thoroughly is very important.It is easy to use your favorite rifle all season and then put it away after deer season and forget about it.
 It is important to store it nice and clean to prevent rust.
 And when deer hunting rolls around you will have a nice clean gun that works properly and that is safe to shoot.